Photo: Eva Brandin

 __________________________________________________________________

 "Genre-defying (...) are Klara Ahlersten and Harald Svensson, who move in a borderland between art song and classical music, with touches of jazz-tinged piano.
 Svensson brings a fifty-year career as an improviser rooted in jazz. (…) Ahlersten’s voice is clear, bright, and somewhat youthful, and most of the album is lyrical, slightly melancholic, and elegiac.
 One can easily imagine church venues as fitting concert settings for the duo.
-Every detail is beautifully rendered. (…) In short, everything is so finely tuned and sensitive that I almost feel like a brute for admitting I long for something a little rougher around the edges—something gritty amid all the purity.
-But it is, undeniably, achingly beautiful."
+Every detail is beautifully rendered.

 – Sten Wistran - Kulturdelen